 - Compare and guess: “Which one smells sweet?
 Which is a little sharp?”
 Pointing out the differences builds new language and sentence structures around what they sense.

-Scented cotton ball discovery is just another in my arsenal of easy sensory activities that encourage sensory play that leaves miniaml mess behind.
+Scented cotton ball discovery is just another in my arsenal of easy sensory activities that encourage sensory play that leaves minimal mess behind.

 And hey, if you found this helpful, feel free to pass it on.